 Corn and rice-based cereals are good breakfast alternatives, but it's crucial to read labels carefully, as some may also contain malt.
 You may want to check your supermarket's health-food section for gluten-free products.

 It's true, no matter what its shape or name, most pasta is made out of wheat.
-So you'll need to avoid spaghetti, macaroni, shells, and spirals when you're on a gluten-free diet.
+So you'll need to avoid regular spaghetti, macaroni, shells, and spirals when you're on a gluten-free diet.
+Instead, look for pasta made from rice, corn, or quinoa.

 On a gluten-free diet?
 Say hello to filling, flexible rice and potatoes.
 You can top them with just about anything, mix them into meals, or enjoy them on their own.
 Still mourning the loss of your favorite pasta?
 Here's a secret: When you're really craving a bowl of spaghetti, it is possible to find gluten-free pasta -- just think rice noodles.